-Beginning 180 days after the effective date of this registration statement, the holders of shares of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are entitled to demand registration rights.
-Under the terms of the amended and restated investors' rights agreement, we will be required, upon the written request of holders of at least a majority of the securities eligible for registration then outstanding, including at least a majority of the common stock issuable or issued upon conversion of our Series A preferred stock and at least a majority of the common stock issuable or issued upon conversion of the Series B preferred stock, to file a registration statement with respect to at least 40% of the securities eligible for registration then outstanding (or a lesser percent if the anticipated aggregate offering price, net of related fees and expenses, would exceed \$5 million), we will be required to file a registration statement covering all securities eligible for registration that our stockholders request to be included in such registration.
+Beginning 180 days after the effective date of this registration statement, the holders of 17,276,913 shares of our common stock, including those issuable upon the conversion of shares of our preferred stock upon closing of this offering, are entitled to demand registration rights.
+Under the terms of the amended and restated investors' rights agreement, we will be required, upon the written request of holders of at least a majority of the securities eligible for registration then outstanding, including at least a majority of the common stock issuable or issued upon conversion of our Series A preferred stock and at least a majority of the common stock issuable or issued upon conversion of file a registration statement with respect to at least 40% of the securities eligible for registration then outstanding price, net of related fees and expenses, would exceed \$5 million), we will be required to file a registration statement covering all securities eligible for registration that our stockholders request to be included in such registration.
 We are required to effect only two registrations pursuant to this provision of the investors' rights agreement in any twelve-month period.